Skip to main content

 Abhaya ran down the stairs in a hurry and reached the storeroom door where two maids were waiting for her.
 She inhaled, trying to fight back her angry tears as she opened the door for them to step in.
 Why did you mention the letter, silly girl?
 You weren’t supposed to.
 It was his choice.

-“Clean everything and bring them out on the porch.
+“Clean everything and bring it out on the porch.
 Then we can decide what to keep.”
 She commanded and turned towards the open yard area behind the house.
-Abhaya bit her lips wondering about Swadhin.
-He was sleepless because he was with Meera?
+Abhaya bit her lips, wondering about Swadhin.
+He was sleepless because he was with Meera.
 She felt a churn of uneasiness in the pit of her stomach.
-Abhaya closed her eyes forcing her thoughts to stop.
+Abhaya closed her eyes, forcing her thoughts to stop.
 His promises were just empty words, weren’t they?
 Abhaya felt stupid because she believed him.
 She shook her head and grunted to herself.
 All these men are the same.

 Kabir was suddenly overwhelmed at the sight of home as he reached Tanibhanga.
 The little village hut stood on the winding path leading to the village.
-He approached the hut to see the doors and windows were shut and locked.
-He scrutinised a little while looking around and trying to find an indication of life in it.
+He approached the hut to see that the doors and windows were shut and locked.
+He scrutinised a little while, looking around and trying to find an indication of life in it.
 Perhaps his sister-in-law had taken his nephew to school?
-He pulled at the lock which was laid with dust.
+He pulled at the lock, which was covered with dust.
 There was no way this was new.
 Where were they?
 He pushed at the door in vain when his noise alerted his neighbour.

 Kashim Bhai came out of his home in a tattered lungi pulled up over his knees to supervise what was going on.